 Bicycle Riding.
 At this time, there is no adequate evidence that supports a relationship between bicycle riding and ED.

 Your doctor will ask about various physical and psychological factors that may be causing ED.
 The doctor will also perform a physical exam.

 In addition, the doctor will ask about your sexual history, which may include:

 If appropriate, the doctor may also interview your sexual partner.

-The doctor will perform a physical exam, including examination of the genitals and a digital rectal examination (the doctor inserts a gloved and lubricated finger into the patient's rectum) to check for prostate abnormalities.
+The doctor will perform a physical exam, including examination of the genitals and a digital rectal examination (the doctor inserts a gloved and lubricated finger into the person's rectum) to check for prostate abnormalities.
+The doctor will also examine your breasts and thyroid gland.
 The doctor should check your blood pressure, and evaluate your blood circulation by checking the pulses in your legs.

-Because erectile dysfunction and atherosclerosis are often linked, it is important to check cholesterol levels.
+Because ED and atherosclerosis are often linked, it is important to check cholesterol levels.
 Similarly, the doctor may order tests for blood sugar (glucose) levels to check if diabetes is a factor.
-In some cases, blood tests may be used to measure testosterone levels to determine if there are hormone problems.
-The doctor may also test for thyroid and gland dysfunction.
-For more sophisticated tests, the doctor may refer the patient to a urologist or endocrinologist.
+A blood test to measure total serum testosterone is usually done.
+This test should be drawn in the morning.

-Drug therapy with PDE5 inhibitors is the main treatment for erectile dysfunction.
-Sildenafil (Viagra), vardenafil (Levitra, Staxyn), tadalafil (Cialis), and avanafil (Stendra) are the PDE5 inhibitor drugs approved for treating erectile dysfunction.
+Drug therapy with PDE5 inhibitors is the main treatment for ED.
+Sildenafil (Viagra), vardenafil (Levitra, Staxyn), tadalafil (Cialis), and avanafil (Stendra) are the PDE5 inhibitor drugs approved for treating ED.
 In general, if a man is a candidate for PDE5 inhibitor therapy and is satisfied with the results, no further treatment is necessary.

 PDE5 inhibitors are not safe or effective for all men.
 Men who cannot or choose not to take the drugs may have other options, including: